istd50042/lab2022_student/lab6/README.md

 * Except for within each pair of students that are collaborating, you are not allowed to share answers and solutions.

 Lab 6 submission:

+Upload a zip file with the following: file name format: lab6_name_studentid_cohortnumber (cohortnumber 0/1, 0 for thursday lab, 1 for friday lab)

 Upload a **zip file** with the following: